Toynbee tiles: David Mamet's "4 A.M."

-Creator
+Potential creators

 Three tiles placed on the Avenue of the Arts section of Broad Street in Philadelphia.
 The tiles are made of linoleum cemented onto normal-sized paving bricks.

 In 1983, a man identifying himself as a social worker named James Morasco contacted talk shows and newspapers with his theory of colonizing Jupiter with the dead inhabitants of Earth, claiming to have come across the idea while reading a book by historian Arnold Toynbee.
 In a conversation with The Philadelphia Inquirer, Morasco discussed how Toynbee's book contained a theory on bringing dead molecules back to life and that this was later depicted in the movie 2001: A Space Odyssey.
 The caller had founded what the Inquirer called a "Jupiter colonization organization", known as the Minority Association.

 In 1996, the Kansas City Star editor Doug Worgul discovered a "Toynbee Tile" at the corner of 13th and Grand in downtown Kansas City.
 Investigating the story seven years later, he found that the tile was still there, and he determined that the street had last been resurfaced in 1996.
 Comparing the tile to those in other cities, a local police detective felt that "clearly it was created by the same hand" and concluded that despite referring to a "movement", the creator was acting alone.

 In 2003, Worgul called the only James Morasco in the Philadelphia telephone book and was told by the man's wife that her husband had died in March that year, aged 88.
 When asked about the tiles, Morasco's widow said that her husband "didn't know anything about it."
 Worgul doubted that this was the tile maker.
 Action News Philadelphia spoke to the widow of a man named James Joseph Morasco and identified him as a Philadelphia carpenter who had died in 2003, aged 87.
 His wife did not recognise the tiles and said her husband had had no interest in Jupiter.
 If Morasco had died at either age in 2003, he would have been in his seventies when most of the tiles were laid.